 - Adult Degree Completion Scholarship supports adult students returning to college after an absence of 3 years or more and who are completing their very first baccalaureate degree.

-- Many schools also offer scholarships especially for the returning adult student.
-Check with any schools you are interested in attending.
+- Many schools also offer scholarships especially for adult students.
+Check with any schools or programs you are interested in attending.

 Employer Benefits for Education

 Many students continue to work while attending school.
 Some employers offer education benefits such as tuition reimbursement.
 Ask your employer if they offer education benefits and how the process works at your company (i.e. upfront payment or retroactive reimbursement).